 (k) Transfer.
 Section 7 is hereby amended by adding the following Subsection (c):

-“(c) Party A and/or Party B may transfer its rights and obligations under this Agreement, in whole but not in part, to any Affiliate so long as the obligations of such Affiliate are guaranteed by Enron Corp., with respect to Party A, and Amaranth LLC, with respect to Party B, pursuant to a guaranty substantially similar to the one provided on behalf of Party A and Party B hereunder, provided that such transfer will not give rise to a Termination Event or an Event of Default.”
+“(c) Party A and/or Party B may transfer its rights and obligations under this Agreement, in whole but not in part, to any Affiliate so long as the Affiliate is in the same country as the Party and the obligations of such Affiliate are guaranteed by Enron Corp., with respect to Party A, and Amaranth LLC, with respect to Party B, pursuant to a guaranty substantially similar to the one provided on behalf of Party A and Party B hereunder, provided that such transfer will not give rise to a Termination Event or an Event of Default.”

 (l) Applicable Rate.
 The definition of “Applicable Rate” set forth in Section 14 is hereby amended by adding to the end of Subsection (b) of the definition after the word “Rate” the following provision: “; provided, however, that if the payee is a Defaulting Party for purposes of Section 6(e), then the rate shall be the Non-default Rate.”